Seagate/cortx-motr/doc/HLD_of_FOL.rst

 Overview
 =========

-Fol is stored in a transactional container1 populated with records indexed2 by lsn.
-An lsn is used to refer to a point in fol from other meta-data tables (epochs table, object index, sessions table, etc.).
-To make such references more flexible, a fol, in addition to genuine records corresponding to updates, might contain pseudo-records marking points on interest in the fol to which other file system tables might want to refer to (for example, an epoch boundary, a snapshot origin, a new server secret key, etc.).
-By abuse of terminology, such pseudo-records will be called fol records too.
-Similarly, as part of redo-recovery implementation, DTM might populate a node fol with records describing updates to be performed on other nodes.
+FOL is stored in a transactional container[1] populated with records indexed[2] by LSN.
+An LSN is used to refer to a point in FOL from other meta-data tables (epochs table, object index, sessions table, etc.).
+To make such references more flexible, a FOL, in addition to genuine records corresponding to updates, might contain pseudo-records marking points on interest in the FOL to which other file system tables might want to refer to (for example, an epoch boundary, a snapshot origin, a new server secret key, etc.).
+By abuse of terminology, such pseudo-records will be called FOL records too.
+Similarly, as part of redo-recovery implementation, DTM might populate a node FOL with records describing updates to be performed on other nodes.

 Record Structure
 =================

-A fol record, added via the main fol interface, contains the following:
+A FOL record, added via the main FOL interface, contains the following:

 [1][R.BACK-END.TRANSACTIONAL] ST